jkotan/nexdatas.tools/doc/nxscollect.rst

   -t, --test            exceute the process in test mode without changing any
                         files
   -c COMPRESSION, --compression=COMPRESSION
-                        deflate compression rate from 0 to 9 -s, --skip_missing    skip missing files
+                        deflate compression rate from 0 to 9 (default: 2)
+  -s, --skip_missing    skip missing files
   -r, --replace_nexus_file
                         if it is set the old file is not copied into a file